Pentecostal Lam Hon Kwong School

-Pentecostal Lam Hon Kwong School (PLHKS) (五旬節林漢光中學) is a Christian school founded in 1983 by the wife of Mr. Lam Hon-kwong.
-It is a Hong Kong secondary school which adopts English as its medium of instruction (EMI).
+Pentecostal Lam Hon Kwong School (PLHKS) (五旬節林漢光中學) is a Pentecostal Christian school located in Sha Tin, New Territories, Hong Kong.
+It was founded in 1983 by the Kowloon Pentecostal Church with funds for the building donated by Mrs. Lam Yip Wai Man, widow of church member Mr. Lam Hon Kwong, for whom the school is named.
+It is a secondary school which adopts English as its medium of instruction (EMI).
 The school is best known for its drama education.
 Located next to Yue Tin Court, PLHKS is established by the Kowloon Pentecostal Church.
 It nearest MTR station is City One.

 Class structure (Pre-2023)

 PLHKS provides courses in six levels, as seen in many other secondary schools in Hong Kong.
 They start from the lowest level, Secondary 1 (S.1) to Secondary 6 (S.6).

 There are 4 classes in junior secondary, S.1, S.2 & S.3, while class A in all 3 levels Ii considered to be 'elite' class.